No products in the cart.

-Ones like shade and others like bright light.
+Some like shade, and others like bright light.

-Depending on the conditions your house has you should educate yourself on houseplants for beginners and get the plant that will thrive in the conditions you can provide and the amount of care you are ready and able to give.
+Depending on your house’s conditions, you should educate yourself on houseplants for beginners and get the plant that will thrive in the conditions you can provide and the amount of care you are ready and able to give.

-If you think that soil will be the trickiest to adjust to a particular plant then Air plants are for you.
+If you think soil will be the trickiest to adjust to a particular plant, then Air plants are for you.

-Air plants like well-ventilated yet quite humid environments which is why a bathroom with a window and a lot of bright indirect light is where air plants will thrive with minimal effort.
+Air plants like well-ventilated yet quite humid environments, so a bathroom with a window and a lot of bright indirect light is where air plants will thrive with minimal effort.

-You can place them in any room as long as they are not exposed to direct sunlight.
+You can place them in any room if they are not exposed to direct sunlight.

-As for watering, you will need to soak your air plant every one to two weeks in room temperature tap water (or rainwater) for 10 minutes, leave the plant to dry (about 2-3 hours) otherwise it may rot, and put it back in its place.
+As for watering, you will need to soak your air plant every one to two weeks in room temperature tap water (or rainwater) for 10 minutes and leave the plant to dry (about 2-3 hours); otherwise, it may rot and put it back in its place.

-Owning an air plant will make your home look like you are an expert on gardening since air plants are very unusual growing in their glass bulbs or on branches or rocks.
+Owning an air plant will make your home look like you are an expert in gardening since air plants are very unusual, growing in their glass bulbs or on branches or rocks.

-Another genus of best indoor plants for beginners is succulents.
+Another genus of the best indoor or outdoor plants for beginners is succulents.

-They come in many varieties regarding the shape of their foliage, some of them even produce striking flowers (e.g. Flaming Katy which can flower for months at a time).
+They come in many varieties regarding the shape of their foliage; some even produce striking flowers.

-The Jade plant is one of the most popular succulent plants, along with the ZZ plant.
+The snake plant is one of the most popular succulent plants, along with the ZZ plant.
 Other famous succulents that are low-maintenance are aloe vera, jade, echeveria, gasteria, and other miniature succulents.

 Succulents, in general, love bright light and tend to grow upward when they do not get enough.

-Succulents are very sturdy despite their delicate looks and can endure and even thrive in all kinds of conditions.
+Succulents are sturdy despite their delicate looks and can endure and even thrive in all conditions.

-To illustrate this, you can keep succulents on your balcony even during winter and it will stay alive and look good all the way.
+To illustrate this, you can keep succulents on your balcony even during winter; they will stay alive and look good.

-Cacti make for the best plants for beginners since they are perfect for those of you who tend to forget that you have a plant in the house and that you should water it.
+Cacti make for the best plants for beginners since they are perfect for those who forget that you have a plant in the house and should water it.

-Many beginner gardeners say “I even managed to kill a cactus” and this speaks in favor of their indestructibility.
+Many beginner gardeners say, “I even managed to kill a cactus,” which favors their indestructibility.

 The fact is, you can kill a cactus if you overwater it.

-So place your cactus in a bright space with a lot of sunlight (direct sunlight is ok) and water occasionally.
+Occasionally, place your cactus in a bright space with a lot of sunlight (direct sunlight is ok) and water.

 Cacti can be a charming little addition to your home, and when they flower – it is a sight to behold.

-Pothos is a universal easy-to-care-for plant, and it is perfect for beginners since it can withstand a number of conditions: bright light, no light, soil, no soil (you can keep it in water only), humid or non-humid environments.
+Pothos is a universal, easy-to-care-for plant, and it is perfect for beginners since it can withstand several conditions: bright light, no light, soil, no soil (you can keep it in water only), and humid or non-humid environments.

 It is a vine and looks very interesting in any room.

-As long as you keep it away from the direct sunlight and water when the top two inches of soil are dry (check with your finger) it will be ok.
+It will be ok if you keep it away from direct sunlight and water when the top two inches of soil are dry (check with your finger).

 Lucky bamboo is one of the best plants for beginners since all you need to take care of is that it has enough clean water in its container.

-When it comes to light, it likes indirect bright light but it will do very well in a darker environment such as a corner of your room.
+Light is like indirect bright light, but it will do very well in a darker environment, such as a corner of your room.

 Lucky bamboo is very modern and slick-looking.

-It is said to bring luck (hence the name) and prosperity to a home that has it, so if you get it as a present just give it what little it needs and enjoy.
+It is said to bring luck (hence the name) and prosperity to a home with it, so if you get it as a present, give it what little it needs and enjoy.